-Two Gateway Events are available before the conference and then on demand until end July 2021.
-Free for all Forging Forward attendees.
+Two Gateway Events were free for all Forging Forward attendees.

 Theme: Protecting the book market: strategies, challenges & best practices on copyright enforcement

 Law enforcement agencies, copyright authorities and publishers all play a key role when it comes to combatting infringement to protect the book market.

 Publishers and law enforcement officers share their experience about the challenges brought by online piracy and the importance of appropriate legal frameworks to support copyright owners and authorities in tackling infringement.
 We hear about their day-to-day work to enforce copyrights, an essential activity to maintain a sustainable and vibrant book market.

 The objective of this panel is to discuss enforcement from practical, legal and regulatory perspectives, applied to the book sector.
 In a context of best practice, the speakers share their experiences and raise awareness about the importance of strengthening regulatory frameworks and investing in specialized authorities and infrastructure to effectively address copyright enforcement, especially in the online world.